Smart shade mobile experience

 The challenge: multi-brand experience

-Turnils by Hunter Douglas engaged Digital Scientists during its process of developing a smart blind & window shade product.
+Turnils, a subsidiary of Hunter Douglas, engaged Digital Scientists during its process of developing a smart blind & window shade product.
 The client had an older mobile app that was built as a proof-of-concept, but it was hard to use and built primarily for testing, using legacy technology.